XanaduAI/quantum-neural-networks/README.md

 ## Requirements

-To construct and optimize the variational quantum circuits, these scripts and notebooks use the TensorFlow backend of [Strawberry Fields](https://github.com/XanaduAI/strawberryfields).
-In addition, matplotlib is required for generating output plots.
+To construct and optimize the variational quantum circuits, these scripts and notebooks use the TensorFlow backend of [Strawberry Fields](https://github.com/XanaduAI/strawberryfields). **For this, you will need Strawberry Fields version 0.10.0 or lower.** In addition, matplotlib is required for generating output plots.

 ## Using the scripts